-If symptoms are suggestive of COVID-19, then they are strongly advised to call 111 to get tested.
+If symptoms are suggestive of COVID-19, then they are strongly advised to call 111 to get tested or to access a registered private provider.
 They should remain home until symptoms have completely resolved, even if the swab test does not detect COVID-19.